-8 simple steps to an effective B2B communication strategy for 2021
+8 simple steps to an effective B2B communication strategy

 Your communication strategy defines how you’re going to deliver your business plan from a marcomms perspective.
 It defines what you’re going to say, to whom and when you’re going to say it and – importantly – it’s supported by robust evidence.

 So why do you need a B2B communication Strategy?

 A communication strategy forms the foundation of every marketing, branding or public relations brief – without which, you’re likely to be wielding a blunt instrument and wasting a fair amount of money.

 What are the key components of a Communication Strategy?

 All five elements of the communication strategy are of equal importance and are reliant upon each other to be effective.

 - Positioning statements

 - Messaging (for each stage of the buying cycle)

 If one or more of the elements is poorly developed, you will not have a workable strategy!